 Interchangeable terms used historically to provide a framework for the overall governance of the university.
 Bylaws govern the organization and operation of the Board of Trustees, its officers, and committees; establish and define the principal institutions and administrative officers of the university and their roles and responsibilities; and provide a general framework for the organization, administration, and operation of the university.
 Rules and regulations provide a more detailed framework regarding the organization, administration, and operation of the university, including rules for the faculty and faculty governance, instruction and academic administration, and other matters.
 Bylaws, rules, and regulations are subject to adoption by the Board of Trustees and become a part of the Ohio Administrative Code (section 3335).

 Provide specific direction for operations, administration, or programs.
-Policies are applicable university-wide and are developed through the University Policy Process and adopted by Senior Management Council which may additionally take them to the president or Board of Trustees at its discretion.
+Policies are applicable university-wide and are developed through the University Policy Process and adopted by Senior Management Council/President’s Cabinet, which may additionally take them to the Board of Trustees at their discretion.
 Policies enhance the university's mission and operational efficiency, mandate action or constraints, and must be consistent with relevant statues, regulations, bylaws, or rules.
-Interim policies may be approved for 6 month intervals when regulatory, accreditation, or other urgent needs require the policy to be in place before the university policy formulation process can be finalized.
+Interim policies may be approved for 6 month intervals when regulatory, accreditation, or other urgent needs require the policy to be in place before the university policy development process can be finalized.

 Provide specific implementation mechanisms for operations, administration, or programs within a particular unit or units.
-Unit guidelines or procedures are applicable only to their home units(s) and are developed and approved by the unit(s).
-Unit guidelines or procedures may be more restrictive than university policies but must remain consistent with them and with relevant statutes, regulations, bylaws, or rules.
+Unit operating procedures are applicable only to their home units(s) and are developed and approved by the unit(s).
+Unit operating procedures may be more restrictive than university policies but must remain consistent with them and with relevant statutes, regulations, bylaws, or rules.

 Other university-wide documents